ramblerapp/rambler/README.md

 <!-- /* Copyright 2023 biolithic.
 All rights reserved. */ -->
-## KickStarr browser extension for computers and mobile devices 1.0.0
+## Rambler browser extension for computers and mobile devices 1.0.0

 ## Welcome!

 Thank you for downloading and trying this!
 Written by a single person in the USA, we hope this helps you keep up with chat in small to large live streams.
-If you have any questions, comment, bugs or ideas on how to make this better, please visit https://beacons.ai/kickstarrtv and send them there.
+If you have any questions, comment, bugs or ideas on how to make this better, please visit https://beacons.ai/Ramblertv and send them there.
 Thanks!

 ## Basic Overview